Installation

 TagOutput

-{{shopping:cart:count}}Number of items in cart
+{{shopping:cart:count}}Total quantity of all items in cart

 {{shopping:cart:view}}Link to cart page